ptm3ktr/5100_Final_Project/README.md

 # Synopsis
 Die class
 The Die class represents a die with a specified set of faces.
 You can modify the weights of the faces and roll the die multiple times.

 '''
 import numpy as np
 from montecarlo import Die

-# Define faces for the die
 faces = np.array([1, 2, 3, 4, 5, 6])

-# Create a Die object
 die = Die(faces)

-# Roll the die 5 times
 rolls = die.roll(5)
 print(rolls)
 '''